 On a practical level you’ll need to work out the size of art that you want.
 If you have a large wall space you may want one large hero piece, or alternatively a few smaller pieces to make a gallery wall.
 It depends on the impact you’re after.
 Once you get started, you may find yourself buying art because you like it, and then figuring out where to put it afterwards (running out of wall space is a common problem for many collectors!).

 Budget is obviously a major consideration. £500 and under will get you a decent print or work on paper.
-A large painting on canvas is likely to be £1,000 plus (remember too that negotiation is common practice when buying art).
+A large painting on canvas is likely to be £2,000 plus – over £10,000 if the artist is with a gallery and has regular exhibitions (remember too that negotiation is common practice when buying art).

 Artwork is priced according to the artist’s experience, exposure and credibility in the market.
 Most big established artists (Tracey Emin, Damien Hirst etc) will produce limited edition prints which are far more affordable than their unique works.
 An art print is an artwork that has been designed specifically to be reproduced (limited edition just means how many the artist has agreed to make).
 Most are screen prints, but there are also lithographic prints, etchings, woodcuts etc… click here for more info on limited edition prints.

-The Flower Ball shown above is by renowned Japanese artist Takashi Murakami, whose paintings sell for millions.
-The edition shown is £1,650 and is likely to not only retain its value (so you’d get your money back if you sold it), but also appreciate in value over a period of time (another good reason to make sure art is framed properly, so its well protected).
+Editions by established artists tend to retain their value (so you’d get your money back if you sold it), but can also appreciate in value over a period of time (another good reason to make sure art is framed properly, so its well protected).
 Buying art for investment purposes is to be avoided, but if you are set on making sure you at least get your money back should you need to sell, then my advice is to stick to the large, established artists and do your research (I can give you more pointers if you send me a message).

-There are various schemes available to help you get art on your walls for minimum cost – Rise Art does a monthly hire scheme and the Arts Council has a brilliant interest free initiative called Own Art.
+There are various schemes available to help you get art on your walls for minimum cost – many galleries offer payment schemes and the Arts Council has a brilliant interest free initiative called Own Art.
 They work with 250 galleries and offer a 10 or 20 month repayment period (from £100 to £25,000).